 Learn more about the basics of cancer screening.

 Screening information for lung cancer

-Based on results from the National Lung Screening Trial, several groups, including ASCO, have developed recommendations for lung cancer screening.
-In addition, lung cancer screening is approved by Medicare.
-Recommended screening for lung cancer is done with a test called a low-dose helical or spiral computed tomography (CT or CAT) scan.
-A CT scan creates a 3-dimensional picture of the inside of the body with an x-ray machine.
-A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
+Screening for lung cancer is done with a test called a low-dose helical or spiral computed tomography (CT or CAT) scan.
+A CT scan takes pictures of the inside of the body with an x-ray machine.
+A computer then combines these pictures into a detailed, 3-dimensional image that shows any abnormalities or tumors.

 ASCO recommends the following lung cancer screening schedules for people who currently smoke or who have quit smoking:

 Yearly screening with a low-dose CT scan is recommended for people age 55 to 74 who have smoked for 30 pack years or more.
 It is also recommended for those age 55 to 74 who have quit within the past 15 years.